dezertefer/CustomGPSdata/README.md

 ```

 This is the config of mavlink-router.
-General is configured to disable TCP with port 5760 of the mavlink router itself
+General is configured to disable TCP with port 5760 of the mavlink router itself.
-UDP endpoint sitl listens locally for SITL
+UDP endpoint sitl listens locally for SITL.
-UDP endpoint gps_py connects to python app
+UDP endpoint gps_py connects to python app.
-UDP endpoint ground station is the device we want to connect to the system for example Mission Planner
+UDP endpoint ground station is the device we want to connect to the system for example Mission Planner.
-TCP endpoint sitl is fall back in case UDP doesn't work
+TCP endpoint sitl is fall back in case UDP doesn't work.
 ---

 ## 6  Systemd service — **gps-drone** (`gps.py`)